Adobo sa gata is a richer version of adobo made with pork and coconut milk.

 Jump to:

-- Vinegar: Cane or coconut vinegar is the classic choice, but white vinegar works too.
+- Vinegar: Cane or coconut vinegar is traditional, but white vinegar works too.

-- Coconut milk (gata): Use full-fat coconut milk for the creamiest sauce.
+- Coconut milk (gata): Use full-fat coconut milk for a creamier sauce.

-- Chilies (optional): Sliced green or red chilies add a gentle heat if you like a spicy kick.
-Totally optional, but a nice touch!
+- Chilies (optional): Adds a little heat if you like spicy food.
+Totally optional.

 Step 1: Sear the pork

-Heat a bit of oil in a heavy-bottomed pot over medium-high heat.
-Sear 3 pounds of pork belly in a single layer until lightly browned—just enough to build flavor, not fully cook them.
+Heat a little oil in a pot over medium-high heat.
+Sear 3 pounds of pork belly in a single layer until lightly browned - just enough to add flavor, not fully cook them.

 Work in batches if needed.
-Remove any excess oil from the pot.
+Spoon out some of the excess oil from the pot.

 Step 2: Sauté the aromatics

-Reduce the heat to medium and add a bit more oil if needed.
-Sauté 1 head garlic (smashed) and 1 medium onion (chopped) until softened and caramelized.
+Lower the heat to medium and add a bit more oil if needed.
+Sauté 1 head garlic (smashed) and 1 medium onion (chopped) until softened.

 Add 1 teaspoon cracked peppercorns, 3 bay leaves, and some sliced chilies (if using), and cook for another minute to bring out their flavor.